Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 Smack, smack, smack!

-「Ahn, ahn, aahn!」
+"Ahn, ahn, aahn!"

 Making Sera go on all fours, Yuu grabbed her shapely buttocks with both hands and shook his hips furiously from the very beginning.

 From stillness to movement.
 Completely different from the slow sex they had just had, he was employing an intense hips movement.

-「Yu…u, it, it’s so intense!」
+"Yu…u, it, it’s so intense!"

-「How do you like it, big sis Sera?」
+"How do you like it, big sis Sera?"

-「S, so good… Ahn!
+"S, so good… Ahn!
 It feels, so good… Doing it like this, just like beasts… it’s making my head… go blank.
-Ahn, more.」
+Ahn, more."

-「Fufufu, thank goodness.
+"Fufufu, thank goodness.
 Since it seems that you like it, big sis Sera.
-Can I go a little rough?」
+Can I go a little rough?"

-「Go ahead.
-Pound me as hard as you can.」
+"Go ahead.
+Pound me as hard as you can."

-「Okay.」
+"Okay."

 Yuu grabbed Sera’s thin upper arms by the elbows and pulled her back.

 Sera’s body, which had naturally fallen flat on the stomach, was pulled upright.

-「Haa, haa… Huh…?
-Kyaun!」
+"Haa, haa… Huh…?
+Kyaun!"

 Grabbing both of Sera’s arms, Yuu slammed his hips into her vigorously.

-「Ahh, ahh, ahh, nghh!
+"Ahh, ahh, ahh, nghh!
 What is… this… amazing, it feels, amazingly good!
-Ohh, ohh, cumming, I’m cumming!」
+Ohh, ohh, cumming, I’m cumming!"

 Among the Doggy Style positions, it was the most woman-raping-like position.